Money Management 101 – What Every Private Practice Dietitian Needs to Know

 Attention dietitian: This resource contains affiliate links to products.
 The Reimbursement Dietitian may receive a commission for purchases made through these links.

 It is amazing.
 After years (AND years!) of being in school I find it so striking that in all of those years it took to become a dietitian – SO little time was spent learning how to run a business.
 I think maybe at some point I needed to take an ‘economics’ class – but the reality is as a dietitian we have very little formal training in business or management of any type.

 However, that needs to change.
-In order to be a successful private practice dietitian you need start thinking, breathing and acting like a business woman NOW.
+In order to be a successful private practice dietitian, you need to start thinking, breathing, and acting as a businesswoman NOW.
 Like asap!
-Your bottom line needs to become a priority and I here to help you develop the skill set to do that.
+Your bottom line needs to become a priority and I am here to help you develop the skill set to do that.

-After years of running a successful nutrition private practice I feel like I honestly have a solid sense of the key business concepts you need to master when starting your own practice.
+After years of running a successful nutrition private practice, I feel like I honestly have a solid sense of the key business concepts you need to master when starting your own practice.
 In this blog, I want to share with you what I might consider the non-negotiables when it comes to being a private practice dietitian and your business.
-These key actions will determine your long term success as business owner and private practice dietitian.
+These key actions will determine your long-term success as a business owner and a private practice dietitian.
 If you skip past any of these key actions the financial health of your private practice will suffer.